 Cryptoxanthin is also a type of pigment called a carotenoid, and it gives the pepper its red color.

-Antioxidants offer a wide range of health benefits by helping the body remove free radicals — toxic substances that can cause harm if too many build up.
+Antioxidants offer a wide range of health benefits by

 The body produces some antioxidants, while others come from the diet.